2bttns/2bttns/packages/cli/README.md

 ## Features

 - Apply the necessary 2bttns migrations to the database you intend to use with 2bttns (`2bttns db migrate`)
+- Apply example data to the database you intend to use with 2bttns (`2bttns db seed`)
-- Interactive command to create 2bttns console administrators (`2bttns admin create`)
+- Interactive command to create 2bttns console administrators (`2bttns admin create`), with command-line-only alternatives (`2bttns admin create credentials`, `2bttns admin create oauth-allow`)
-- Set configuration values via the command line (e.g. `2bttns config set db.url <value>`)
+- Set configuration values via the command line (e.g. `2bttns config set db.url <value>`) to avoid having to specify them every time you run a command

 ## Install